-Burbank is a decidedly white-collar city, with fully 87.08% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Burbank is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Burbank who work in office and administrative support (14.89%), management occupations (11.54%), and sales jobs (10.58%).
+Burbank is a decidedly white-collar city, with fully 87.85% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Burbank is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Burbank who work in art, media, and design (13.37%), management occupations (13.25%), and office and administrative support (11.15%).

 Of important note, Burbank is also a city of artists.
 Burbank has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Burbank’s character.

 Also of interest is that Burbank has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Burbank telecommute to their jobs.
 Overall, about 13.40% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another interesting thing about Burbank, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Burbank is one of the most well-educated cities in the nation.
 44.36% of adults in Burbank have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.